Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ### Political Turmoil and Exile

-*"The forests we once called home became our cages.
-To leave was treason—to stay was a slow death."*
+> *"The forests we once called home became our cages.
+To leave was treason—to stay was a slow death."*{ .emq }
 — Excerpt from *The Silent Exodus*
 { .quote }